robertbraeutigam/scan/README.md

 - Does **not require** a complete and **perfect list of codes** nor a **complete dictionary** of some semantic identifiers, nor a perfect usage on the part of the devices to be *fully* usable.
-- Prevent proprietary extensions and the need to debug devices, as far as possible, by using transparent **dynamic wiring**, instead of devices directly controlling each other.
+- Prevent proprietary extensions and the need to debug devices, as far as possible, by using transparent **dynamic wiring**, instead of devices directly hardcoded for each other.

 These other design decisions were also used: